Code-Institute-Submissions/tarahwaters-milestone-project1/TESTING.md

 ## Code Validation

-I will use this space to discuss code validation for any of my own code files (where applicable).
+I will use this space to discuss code validation of my code files (where applicable).
 I will not validate external libraries/frameworks, such as imported Bootstrap, Materialize, Font Awesome, etc.

 ### HTML